-If we could watch the solar system from far above the Earth’s north pole, we’d see the planets, moons, asteroids, and some of the comets (but not all of them) rushing around the sun counterclockwise in this plane, like marbles rolling around a dish.
+If we could watch the solar system from far above the Earth’s north pole, we’d see the planets, moons, asteroids and some of the comets (but not all of them) rushing around the sun counterclockwise in this plane, like marbles rolling around a flat dish.
 Actually, the major planets are more within the dish than on it.
 They’re within the plane of the ecliptic, more or less.

 Fixed stars on the ecliptic – or sun’s path – seemed special to the early stargazers.
 They identified constellations made of these stars, and used the word zodiac for the wider pathway traveled by these constellations.
 And so we find the sun, moon and our major planets within the constellations of the zodiac.

 Now about that phrase we keep using, the phrase more or less …

 Interestingly, Earth’s moon isn’t exactly on the ecliptic, either.
 Its orbit around Earth is tilted by about 5.15 degrees relative to the ecliptic.
 This means the moon spends most of its time above or below the ecliptic.
-It crosses it twice each orbit; once going upward and once downward from our point of view.
-We usually see the moon close to, but not exactly alongside, the other solar system objects, in an event called an occultation.
+It crosses it twice each orbit: once going upward and once downward from our point of view.
+Therefore, we usually see the moon close to, but not exactly alongside, the other solar system objects.

 So there are little variations.
 But – for all practical purposes of skywatching – you can think of the ecliptic as a line across our sky.
 You can think of the sun, moon and major planets of the solar system as moving along that line.

-If you’re able, keep an eye on the sun, the moon and the planets for a while; a few days, a few weeks, months, years, even.
+If you’re able, keep an eye on the sun, the moon and the planets for a while.
+Watch for a few days, a few weeks, months, years, even.
 You’ll begin to get a feel for the ecliptic in your sky.
 You’ll notice the planets, sun and moon are always on or near the ecliptic, and you can use this line across your sky to help you find your way around, making your way between the constellations and stars.
 You’ll notice the sun’s path – the ecliptic – higher in the sky during the summer months and lower during the winter.